gabrieljalles/Barbershop-fullstack/README.md

 * to make migration : npx prisma migrate dev --name add_auth_tables
 * to verify : npx prisma studio
 * Visit google developer console
+* You need to see a video for more details

 ## :books: Learnings :books: